peilun-he/PDSim/README.md

 # Polynomial Diffusion Model Simulation and Estimation (V2.1.2)
 ## Introduction
-Web application for the polynomial diffusion model.
-This app generates futures price data by providing all parameters.
-Also, it gives state variables and contract estimations through Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).
-The Schwartz and Smith's two-factor model is also provided for comparison.
+This package allows users to simulate commodity futures data from two models, Schwartz and Smith two-factor model and polynomial diffusion model, through both GUI and R scripts.
+Additionally, it gives state variables and contract estimations through Kalman Filter (KF), Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).

 Plans:
 - Add decomposition of data through the "seasonal" package
 - Add forecasting and smoothing
-- Make more functions exported

 ## Installation
 PDSim can be accessed in two ways: